OISF/suricata/doc/userguide/rules/payload-keywords.rst

   dsize:<number>;

-example of dsize in a rule:
+Example of dsize in a rule:

 .. container:: example-rule